 What kind of material should you cover?
-Look for what's trendy or controversial right now.
-Do some research into what topics are frequently discussed currently.
+Look for what’s trendy or controversial right now.
+Do some research on what topics are frequently discussed currently.

 If you want to earn brownie points, add a column near the bottom of the graphic for social shares.
 Also, you should definitely embed a code that your reader is able to copy and paste.

 2. Use Those Titles and Meta Descriptions Wisely

 These HTML elements allow you to give a preview of what’s on your web page.
 Often times, companies blow their chances of getting people to click on their site.

 They add too many unnecessary characters, most typically.
 You only need a brief phrase or, few words to sum up the content.

 In the past year, Google expanded the width of the area search results displayed.

 So, keeping up with that, you now should keep your title to 50 to 60 characters.
 Then, your description text can range from 160 to 200 characters.

 These descriptions may seem small in scale, but they make a world of difference.
 What if your description isn’t compelling, educational, or distinct enough?
 Your reader will go elsewhere.